 Note: This application form is specifically intended for research aimed at the development of a treatment for KCNT1, focusing on the specific mutation c.2882G>A.

-The proposal must describe a complete four- to five-year research work plan, with a clearly defined proof-of-concept milestone to be achieved within the first one to a maximum of two years.
-At this stage, funding is available only for the first phase of the project; however, the evaluation will be based on the full four- to five-year work plan.
+The proposal must describe a complete four to five year research work plan, with a clearly defined proof-of-concept milestone to be achieved within the first two years.
+At this stage, funding is available only for the first phase of the project, however, the evaluation will be based on the full four to five year work plan.
 If the milestone is successfully achieved and the required additional funding becomes available, the subsequent phase(s) will be funded.

 Projects with a different focus should be submitted using an alternative application form available on our website.
 Applications that do not align with this objective will not be considered.